MicrosoftDocs/winrt-api/windows.applicationmodel.calls/voipcallcoordinator_reservecallresourcesasync_2108134884.md

 ## -remarks
 Use this method when your VoIP application receives an incoming call notification, or before creating an outgoing VoIP call.

-Each call requires seperate resources.
-To handle multiple VoIP calls simultaeneously, you must invoke this method once for each call.
+Each call requires separate resources.
+To handle multiple VoIP calls simultaneously, you must invoke this method once for each call.

 Resources are freed automatically when a call is completed.